 Wednesday, June 27, 2018

-The Great Mosque of Damascus: Dome of the Treasury
+The Dome of the Treasury

-Just about the only vestige of Abbasid rule in Damascus, the Treasury Dome is thought to have been constructed in the second half of the 8th century under Governor Fadl ibn Salih ibn Ali, during what was for Syria in general and Damascus in particular a desolate dark age.
-This is hardly surprising given the relentless war of extermination then waged by the Abbasid against everything Omayyad; a war that claimed even tombs and graveyards and spared practically nothing though it stopped short of destroying the venerable Great Mosque.
+Just about the only vestige of ʿAbbasid rule in Damascus, Qubbat al-H̱aznā is thought to have been constructed in the second half of the 8th century CE under Governor al-Faḍl bin Ṣāliḥ bin ʿAlī during what was for Syria in general and Damascus in particular a desolate age.
+This is hardly surprising given a relentless campaign of extermination against everything ʾUmayyād that spared practically nothing except the Great Mosque.

 The 1893 great fire was the last in a long series of calamities the Great Mosque had endured since its erection.
-The Omayyad's most celebrated landmark was subsequently raised from its ashes and several of its walls, including the Treasury Dome, restored and repainted -in the style of the 18th century Damascene opulent residences- with horizontal bands where we see the alternating colors of blue-black, white, and red-orange.
-This we identify in the second photo the date of which is October 12, 1921.
+The ʾUmayyād's most celebrated landmark was subsequently raised from its ashes, and several of its walls, including the Treasury Dome, were restored and repainted—in the style of the 18th-century opulent Damascene houses—with horizontal bands of alternating colors of blue-black, white, and red-orange (2).

 Loreline Simonis